How to apply

 2. Check you meet the entry requirements

-Check the degree details to find out its entry requirements.
+Check the degree details to find out the entry requirements.

 Check the standard undergraduate entry requirements by country.